Ally McCoist: Sunderland

 Sunderland manager Alan Durban signed McCoist in August 1981.
-The £400,000 transfer fee spent on McCoist made him Sunderland's record signing.
-His time at Sunderland was unsuccessful: McCoist scored only nine goals in 65 appearances for a side struggling at the foot of the English First Division.
-He only managed two goals during the 1981–82 season, his first coming against Nottingham Forest and his second a spectacular curling effort from the edge of the box against Southampton.
+The £400,000 transfer fee spent on the striker made him Sunderland's record signing.
+McCoist's time at Sunderland was unsuccessful, however: he scored nine goals in 65 appearances for a side struggling at the foot of the English First Division.
+He managed two goals during the 1981–82 season, his first coming against Nottingham Forest and his second a curling effort from the edge of the box against Southampton.

-Three goals in three pre-season games against Dundee, Dunfermline Athletic and former team St Johnstone followed by a goal against European Champions Aston Villa on the opening day of the 1982–83 in a 3–1 win looked to point towards big things to come.
-He followed this up with a goal against Brighton & Hove Albion meaning he had matched his previous season's tally midway through September.
+Three goals in three pre-season games against Dundee, Dunfermline Athletic and former team St Johnstone were followed by a goal against European champions Aston Villa on the opening day of the 1982–83 season in a 3–1 win.
+He followed this up with a goal against Brighton & Hove Albion, meaning he had matched his previous season's tally midway through September.

-October 1982 proved to be the highlight of McCoist's spell with Sunderland as he scored five goals in as many games against Norwich City, Southampton, Manchester City, Everton and Wolverhampton Wanderers.
-With seven goals scored by the end of October big things were expected but McCoist failed to score another goal in a Sunderland shirt.
-Despite this he finished third top scorer for Sunderland in 1982–83, one goal behind Nick Pickering.
+October 1982 proved to be the highlight of McCoist's spell with Sunderland, as he scored five goals in as many games against Norwich City, Southampton, Manchester City, Everton and Wolverhampton Wanderers.
+With seven goals scored by the end of October, McCoist failed to score another goal in a Sunderland shirt.
+Despite this, he finished third-top scorer for Sunderland in 1982–83, one goal behind Nick Pickering.

-In early 1983, Durban pulled McCoist into his office and said Rangers' John Greig had called him with an interest in signing the player.
+In early 1983, Alan Durban invited McCoist into his office and informed him that Rangers' John Greig had called him with an interest in signing the player.
 "He said, 'Do you fancy it?'" recalled McCoist.
 "And I said, 'Aye.
 I've got to be honest with you.'
 He said, 'I think you should go, for the simple fact that I don't think I'll be here in three or four months.'
 Sure enough, he got the sack relatively soon after that."